ConfluxHQ/clueful-index/README.md

 * the organization contributes publicly to Open Source Software (OSS) **+1**
 * the organization contributes an entire application, service, or codebase to the open source community **+2**
-* the organization contributes has simply 'dumped' some internal software to a public repository and does not maintain the software **-2**
+* the organization has simply 'dumped' some internal software to a public repository and does not maintain the software **-2**

 ## 9 - use of open source software